mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **IF A SCOUT IS CAPTURED/INTERROGATED:**

 **Intimidation DC 13:**
-> *"Alright, alright!
+> *"All right, all right!
 We're with the Unbound!
 Lord Shadows recruited us—said the kingdoms are corrupt, said we'd be heroes for helping him!
 I don't know much, just... just that we're supposed to gather people for some kind of ritual."*

 Reveals:
 - Working for "Lord Shadows" and "The Unbound"